jzlai/chinese-taipei-to-taiwan/README.md

-# Chinese Taipei to Taiwan
+# Chinese Taipei to Taiwan Chrome Extension

 Chrome extension that replaces "Chinese Taipei" with "Taiwan 🇹🇼"